blytkerchan/blytkerchan.github.io/_posts/2010-05-26-quantum-teleportation-achieved-over-16-km.markdown

 comments: true
 date: 2010-05-26 23:08:22+00:00
 layout: post
-permalink: /blog/2010/05/quantum-teleportation-achieved-over-16-km/
-slug: quantum-teleportation-achieved-over-16-km
 title: Quantum teleportation achieved over 16 km
 wordpress_id: 661
 tags:
   - Posts that need to be re-tagged (WIP)
 ---

 Recently, in [this report](http://www.physorg.com/news193551675.html), it's been reported that a physics laboratory in China achieved a new distance record in quantum teleportation: 16 km.
 That's quite a feat, considering that up until now, the max. distance had been a few hundred meters.

 <!--more-->

 While working on a project with a team in the US, I was monitoring a system (before debugging it) that failed in a part that I wasn't going to debug, involving a TCP/IP error.
 I quipped that "unless [they] are using TCP over quantum teleportation, the Heisenberg uncertainty principle doesn't apply here" (i.e. it didn't just break because I was looking at it).
 That got me thinking: how feasible would it be to implement TCP/IP over quantum teleportation, with the current state of affairs?

 The answer is: completely infeasible.
 Here's why: